13J-Programmers/4J-class-project/README.md

 Contact us
 ----------

-If you have any questions, please ask us (slack, issues, line, class mail)
+If you have any questions, please ask us ([issues](https://github.com/13J-Programmers/4J-class-project/issues), slack)